Luxembourgish: Surrounding languages

-Writing
+Orthography

 Standardisation

 A number of proposals for standardising the orthography of Luxembourgish can be documented, going back to the middle of the 19th century.
 There was no officially recognised system until the adoption of the "OLO" (ofizjel lezebuurjer ortografi) on 5 June 1946.
 This orthography provided a system for speakers of all varieties of Luxembourgish to transcribe words the way they pronounced them, rather than imposing a single, standard spelling for the words of the language.
 The rules explicitly rejected certain elements of German orthography (e.g., the use of ä and ö, the capitalisation of nouns).
 Similarly, new principles were adopted for the spelling of French loanwords.